By Paul Taylor

 From the research above, you can see that these vary quite a bit too.

-However, since the primary purpose of a carrier oil is to help blend the essential oils together and deliver them to the hair follicles, it makes sense to choose a carrier oil (or combination) that will be absorbed well through your skin rather than simply sit on the skin surface.
+However, since the primary purpose of a carrier oil is to help blend the essential oils for hair loss together and deliver them to the hair follicles, it makes sense to choose a carrier oil (or combination) that will be absorbed well through your skin rather than simply sit on the skin surface.

 So, given the positive results claimed in each area of research, this suggests that all these carrier oils can do this.